 TARGIT IORT for breast cancer vs. several weeks of radiotherapy

-Partial Breast Irradiation with TARGIT IORT A letter in the Lancet showing how the results of recently published GEC-ESTRO along with TARGIT-A support Partial Breast Irradiation
+Partial Breast Irradiation with TARGIT IORT A letter in the Lancet showing how the meta-analysis of the GEC-ESTRO and the TARGIT-A trial results provide further support for Partial Breast Irradiation

 BMJ Open: TARGIT IORT radiotherapy during lumpectomy for breast cancer could save millions of travel miles & tonnes of CO2. …plus free up thousands of hours for women with early stage breast cancer, every year.